The Nest

 This flexibility can be attractive for those who want to supplement their primary income.
 However, it’s crucial to approach part-time real estate work realistically.
 Although the profession can be lucrative, it requires a level of commitment that many people underestimate.

-Joining the Right Brokerage
+Joining the Right Real Estate Brokerage

 Choosing the right brokerage is crucial when balancing real estate with other commitments.
 It’s about finding work and receiving support, mentoring, and guidance.